 When processing a disability claim, the VA requires specific documentation from all Veterans.
 Without these documents, your claim will be denied by default.
 When you appeal a VA decision, you will have a second chance to present the VA with military personnel records, medical records, and other required documentation whenever a disability claim is filed.

 During the VA appeals process, you can also submit additional evidence that can lead to a better outcome for your claim.
 If specific military records might play a role in the VA’s review of your claim, these records can and should be presented as evidence in support of your claim.
-Your attorney can help you find and compile military documentation that can help make a strong case for the VA to change their decision.
+Your attorney can help you find and compile military documentation that can help make a strong case for the VA to change its decision.

 Any time you’re attempting to receive service-connected disability compensation, it may seem stressful and overwhelming.
-That’s why having a well-versed team on your side can make a world of difference.
+That’s why having a well-versed legal team on your side can make a world of difference.
 Not only can it drastically increase your chances of obtaining a more favorable rating, but it’ll also help to take some of that stress off your shoulders.

-Our team will fight for you through the entire appeals process, starting at your regional VA office and moving to higher courts if necessary.
+At Berry Law, our team will fight for you through the entire appeals process, starting at your regional VA office and moving to higher courts if necessary.
 Throughout making an appeal, one of our lawyers can help you compile evidence, make statements, and present a strong case to the VA.
-You shouldn’t have to go through the process of making an appeal alone – with a Berry Law attorney on your team, you’ll have the firepower you need to get the support that you need from the VA.
+You shouldn’t have to go through the process of making an appeal alone — with a Berry Law attorney on your team, you’ll have the firepower you need to get the support that you need from the VA.

-Contact Berry Law today at (888) 883-2483 to get in touch with one of our experienced VA disability lawyers and take the next step in your fight for disability compensation.
+Contact Berry Law today at (888) 682-0751 to get in touch with one of our experienced VA disability lawyers and take the next step in your fight for disability compensation.

 Our monthly newsletter features about important and up-to-date veterans' law news, keeping you informed about the changes that matter.